x746b/NfSpy3/README.md

   share in Linux.
 This allows the use of any regular file-searching and manipulation programs like `grep` and `find` to explore the NFS export.

+This codebase targets Python 3; use `python3` when installing or invoking the command-line tools.

 * **nfspysh** is a ftp-like interactive shell for exploring NFS exports.
 It does not require the FUSE library, so it can run on non-Linux platforms.